NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Has additional hitbox frames
     - Switches sides two frames sooner, but hits on the same time (switches into stand for two frames)

-#### Cosmetic

-- 2X ends properly at the end of the animation with the correct graphics

 ### Kabuto

 ![Kabuto](/assets/images/changelog/kabuto.png)